9.2 What are Algae?

 So how are algae classified?

 Algae belong to the Protista kingdom.
-Figure 10.3 shows a schematic of where Protista fits with other classifications of plantae, animalia, fungi, eubacteria, and archaebacteria.
+The figure below shows a schematic of where Protista fits with other classifications of Plantae, Animalia, Fungi, Eubacteria, and Archaebacteria.

 Red algae are another type and contain chlorophyll a, such as marine algae (seaweed).
 These organisms are in the division of Rhodophyta, which has over 4000 species.
-These are some of the oldest eukaryotic organisms on Earth (there are 2 billion year old fossils).
+These are some of the oldest eukaryotic organisms on Earth (there are 2 billion-year-old fossils).
 They are abundant in tropical, warm waters.
 They act as food and habitat for many marine species.
 The structure ranges from thin films to complex filamentous membranes.
-These algae have accessory pigments, and the phycobilins (red) mask chlorophyll a.
-Figure 10.5b shows various red algae.
+These algae have accessory pigments and the phycobilins (red) mask chlorophyll a.
+The second figure below shows various red algae.
 Dinoflagellates are unicellular protists, and these are associated with red tide and bioluminescence.

 Green algae contain chlorophylls a and b.
 They are in the division Chlorophyta.
 This is the largest and most diverse group of algae.
-It is found mostly in fresh waters and also on land (rocks, trees, and soil).
-The structures are single cells (Micrasterias), filamentous algae, colonies (Volvox), and leaf-like shape (Thalli).
+It is found mostly in freshwaters and also on land (rocks, trees, and soil).
+The structures are single cells (Micrasterias), filamentous algae, colonies (Volvox), and leaf-like shapes (Thalli).
 Terrestrial plants arose from a green algal ancestor.
 Both have the same photosynthetic pigments (chlorophyll a and b).
 Some green algae have a cell wall made of cellulose, similar to terrestrial plants.
-Figure 5c shows examples of green algae.